thomaseding/lambda-options/README.md

-# lambda-opts
+# lambda-options

 A declarative command line parser for C++.

 * Easy to use.
 The API is expressive.
 * Easy to learn.
 The API is tiny and simple.
 * Easy to integrate.
-Contained in a single [header file](cpp/src/LambdaOpts.h?ts=4).
+Contained in a single [header file](cpp/src/LambdaOptions.h?ts=4).

-Quick installation: Download the required header here: [cpp/src/LambdaOpts.h](cpp/src/LambdaOpts.h?ts=4)
+Quick installation: Download the required header here: [cpp/src/LambdaOptions.h](cpp/src/LambdaOptions.h?ts=4)

 Examples directory: [cpp/example](cpp/example)